HomeEmployee Benefits ResourcesBenefits Canada NewsLabour Day in Canada: The Origins and Traditions

 Is Labour Day a Public Holiday in Canada?

-Yes, Labour Day is a nationwide public statutory holiday since 1984 in all 10 provinces and 3 territories of Canada.
+Yes, Labour Day has been a nationwide public statutory holiday since 1984 in all 10 provinces and 3 territories of Canada.
 It is legislated as a mandatory day off for most workers across all jurisdictions.

 Under provincial and territorial labour codes, Labour Day is a legislated holiday for workplace employees under provincial/territorial jurisdiction.
 Likewise, the Canada Labour Code designates Labour Day as a general holiday for all employees in federally regulated sectors such as banking, telecommunications, transportation, and government.